Jimmy-C/Sudoku/README.md

 #####Build a double tap event handler for mobile devices, so that the player can double tap to remove their guess number.
 #####Clean up the grunt file a little bit to reduce redunency.
 #####Have more than just one board.
+#####to investigate why Chrome is having some residual box-shadow color after the animation is over.
+Firefox and Safaris don't have this behavior.

 ##Note:
 #####debug and dist build are committed into the repository for demo purposes.